-The International Arbitration Court of the Czech Commodity Exchange is one of three permanent arbitration courts in the Czech Republic.
+International Arbitration Court in Prague of the Czech Commodity Exchange Kladno is permanent arbitration court in the Czech Republic.
 It was established based on Act No. 229/1992 Coll., on commodity exchanges, in accordance with Act No. 216/1994 Coll., on arbitral proceedings and enforcement of arbitral awards.
 The Statute and Rules of this permanent arbitration court were published in the Commercial Journal.

 The Arbitration Court hears and decides all property disputes that are related in any way to the commodities traded on the exchange.

-Arbitration held before the International Arbitration Court of the Czech Commodity Exchange guarantees the highest standard of services based on accurately phrased rules and the requirements placed on arbitrators who are entered in the list of arbitrators of the Arbitration Court.
+Arbitration held before the International Arbitration Court in Prague of the Czech Commodity Exchange Kladno guarantees the highest standard of services based on accurately phrased rules and the requirements placed on arbitrators who are entered in the list of arbitrators of the Arbitration Court.

 The arbitrators of the Arbitration Court are experienced professionals who have a record of deciding disputes both in the Czech Republic and abroad.